Mental Training

 Self-confidence and performance expectation

-Stress and Pain control
+Stress and pain management

 Effort causes pain – that is physiologically normal.
 Mental training teaches interpreting pain as information rather than catastrophe.
 Breathing techniques, chunking (breaking the course into sections), and acceptance strategies are central tools.